oppia/oppia-web-developer-docs/Angular-Migration.md

  ```
  This can occur for a couple of reasons:
 	 a.
 The corresponding external Angular module is not yet integrated into the code-base eg. For `ngModel`, you need the `FormsModule`
 	b.
 It is another unmigrated directive.
-You need to wrap it in a Angular wrapper and import it into your current module.
+You need to wrap it in an Angular wrapper and import it into your current module.
 Do it via the shared component module.
 Use [#9237](https://github.com/oppia/oppia/pull/9237/files) for reference
 	c.
 The Angular module has a different selector i.e `md-card` becomes `mat-card`

 **Why do we need @Injectable decorator?**

-The first line is needed since our app is in hybrid state i.e half angular and half AngularJS and we need to downgrade each of our service to AngularJS so that our application runs smoothly.
+The first line is needed since our app is in hybrid state i.e half angular and half AngularJS and we need to downgrade each of our services to AngularJS so that our application runs smoothly.
 The second line is needed as a decorator in every service.
 To define a class as a service, Angular uses the @Injectable() decorator to provide the metadata that allows Angular to inject it into a component as a dependency.
-For any class that is to be used as service we need to add the following decorator for the above reason.
+For any class that is to be used as service, we need to add the following decorator for the above reason.
 When we provide the service at the root level, Angular creates a single, shared instance of the service and injects it into any class that asks for it.
 Registering the provider in the @Injectable() metadata also allows Angular to optimize an app by removing the service from the compiled app if it isn't used.
 There are two other methods for registering a service but we’ll go with the one described above.

-**Why do we need `$rootScope.$apply` with http requests?**
+**Why do we need `$rootScope.$apply` with HTTP requests?**

 As you can see in the link here, the directive updates the value when the promise is resolved.
 ```